The Young Manhood of Studs Lonigan

-The Young Manhood of Studs Lonigan is a 1934 novel by James T. Farrell, and the second part of Farrell's trilogy based on the life of William "Studs" Lonigan.
+The Young Manhood of Studs Lonigan is a 1934 novel by James T. Farrell, and the second part of Farrell's trilogy featuring the character William "Studs" Lonigan.
 This novel covers about 12 years in Studs Lonigan's life, from 1917 through 1928.
-In this time, we witness the physical and spiritual deterioration of a boy whose life once held a great deal of promise.

 Plot

 At the end of Young Lonigan, Studs had completed elementary school, and was set to attend a prestigious Catholic high school.
 But as The Young Manhood of Studs Lonigan opens, Studs is hanging out at the pool hall and running with a rougher crowd.
 He has stopped going to school, but hasn't told his parents that.
 Together with his friends, he spends his time drinking, harassing black and Jewish kids, and looking for sex with loose local girls and with prostitutes.

 When the United States enters World War 1 in 1917, Studs and his friends join in the general mood of jingoistic patriotism and try to join the Army, thinking that women will flock to have sex with heroic soldiers.
 But Studs and his friends are far too young to enlist, and are disrespectfully rejected by military recruiters.
 The war ends long before they are old enough to join up or see any action.

 Studs' family eventually learns that he has dropped out of school.
 When confronted by his father, Studs runs away from home, and makes a comically inept attempt at armed robbery.
 At last, Studs returns home and takes a job working as a painter for his father.
 But having a steady income only allows Studs to pursue drinking and whoring more recklessly.
 The once athletic Studs begins to get fat, and contracts syphilis from a seemingly virginal girl he slept with.